3fon3fonov/exostriker/README.md

 **T**ransit and **R**adial velocity **I**nteractive **F**itting tool for **O**rbital analysis and **N**-body simulations

-(Because of lack of a better name and for fun)
+(Because of a lack of a better name and for fun)

 Very powerfull and fast GUI tool for exoplanet orbital analysis.
 It uses a brang new RV fitting library called "RVmod", which can model the Stellar reflex motion caused by dynamicaly interacting planets in multi planetary systems.